NAWEOA Accomplishments 1980 - Present

 • Provides peer support to officers across the continent in matters surrounding officer safety and benefits, including but not limited to: sidearm and other personal safety equipment, pension issues and layoffs.
 Support provided in the form of organized letter writing campaigns.

-• Liaison with other agencies and organizations such as NACLEC, AFWA, WCIC, on such projects as CARA, the Wildlife Violator Compact, baiting regulations, CWD regulations, best management practices for trapping and others.
+• Works as an advocate, with agencies and other organizations, such as North American Conservation Law Enforcement Chiefs, Association of Fish and Wildlife Agencies, on such projects as the Wildlife Violator Compact, baiting regulations, CWD regulations, best management practices for trapping, and many others..

 • Owns and publishes the International Game Warden Magazine – the only magazine in the world written by game wardens for game wardens with over 4500 subscribers worldwide.